-The commencement of the bereavement leave shall be at the Employee's discretion, provided such leave is taken within thirty (30) days of death.
+The bereavement leave shall be at the Employee's discretion, provided such leave is taken within thirty (30) days of death and shifts do not need to be take consecutively.
 Exceptions to this can be approved on a case-by-case basis by the Director of Operations.

-All relationships are biological, adopted, step, or foster unless otherwise noted.
+All relationships are biological, adopted, step or in-law unless otherwise noted.
 Bereavement Leave for other relationships may be approved by management on a case-by-case basis.